 Romania Wedding Traditions: What to Expect & What Gifts to Bring

-One of the most important moments in one’s life is the wedding and in Romania, just like in most countries out there, this is a huge event that requires a lot of planning and usually brings a lot of confusion for guests, especially those who are not regulars at these events.
+One of the most important moments in one’s life is the wedding, and in Romania, just like in all countries, this is a huge event that requires a lot of planning and usually causes a lot of confusion for guests, especially those who are not regulars at these events.

-As you will see, things are not that complicated and the Romanian wedding traditions have been updated to modern times, so you should feel comfortable and entertained.
+As you will see, things are not overly complicated, as many traditions have been updated to modern times, so you should feel comfortable and entertained.

-Before we get into this, I have to say that the second most important party, after the wedding, is the baby’s Christening party.
-I’ve written about that in depth here – make sure to check that article too, since after the wedding, this will usually follow up soon.
+Before we get into this, I must say that the second most important party after the wedding is the baby’s Christening.
+I wrote about it in-depth, too – check that article, too, since it will usually follow up soon after the wedding.

 Now let’s get into the weddings in Romania and see what the traditions are, what to expect and more.